 - 1. Flood burn with running water for at least five minutes and as much as twenty minutes.
 Do Not Scrub or use Soap. - 2.
 Remove clothing where chemical has spilled; also clothing that is touching the burn.

 Do Not use ointments, cream, butter, etc. on burns.
-Encourage that the injured person receives immediate professional medical care.
+Encourage theinjured person to receive immediate professional medical care.

 Second Degree (Shallow) Burn